-The Trustees present their annual report together with the financial statements and auditor's report of the Academy Trust for the year 1 September 2022 to 31 August 2023.
+The Trustees present their annual report together with the financial statements and auditor's report of the Academy Trust for the year 1 September 2023 to 31 August 2024.
 The annual report serves the purposes of both a Trustees' report, and a directors' report under company law.

-Although opportunities to grow the Trust continue to be explored, there was no expansion during the year, with the Academy Trust operating 10 primary academies and 1 all-through academy in North-West Kent and Medway;
+Opportunities to grow the Trust continue to be explored, Ditton Church of England Junior School was the single addition on 1 November 2023, with the Academy Trust operating 1 Junior academy, 10 primary academies and 1 all-through academy in North-West Kent and Medway;

-Cliffe Woods Primary School Halling Primary School Holy Trinity Church of England Primary School Horton Kirby Church of England Primary School Rosherville Church of England Primary School Sedley's' Church of England Primary School Shorne Church of England Primary School St Botolph's Church of England Primary School St George's Church of England School (all-through) Stone St. Mary's Church of England Primary School Sutton-at-Hone Church of England Primary School
+Cliffe Woods Primary School Ditton Church of England Junior School Halling Primary School Holy Trinity Church of England Primary School Horton Kirby Church of England Primary School Rosherville Church of England Primary School Sedley's' Church of England Primary School Shorne Church of England Primary School St Botolph's Church of England Primary School St George's Church of England Primary School Stone St. Mary's Church of England Primary School Sutton-at-Hone Church of England Primary School

-The Academy Trust has a combined pupil capacity of 4,865 and had a roll of 4,743 in the October 2022 school census.
+The Academy Trust has a combined pupil capacity of 5,181 and had a roll of 5,062 in the October 2023 school census (including Ditton CofE Junior School).